All Episodes

 Do you not have a concern that this would discourage consumption and therefore be something that would limit the expansion of the American economy?

-Well, if not for the fact that you're now for the first time taking home pre-tax income, you're taking home your whole paycheck without federal deduction.
+Well, if not for the fact that you're now, for the first time, taking home pre-tax income, you're taking home your whole paycheck without federal deductions.

 Imagine if you could keep the first line on your check.